lib-monkey/lib-monkey/README.md

 ```

+Currently there are the following jokers:

+ - BooleanJoker
+ - CharJoker
+ - FloatJoker
+ - IntegerJoker
+ - StringJoker

 ## Roadmap
 This project should co-exist with all the avialbe test runners like mocha or jasmin and be used as a tool for random value testing